-Consistent with the principles of adaptive management and as additional fish health and environmental monitoring data are generated, it is possible that the total production allowed within individual lease sites may be modified (up or down) through a new or varied licence condition.
-The purpose of any such adjustment made will be to maintain the total zone production potential at (or as near) the authorised maximum 20,000 tonnes, while avoiding environmental triggers and complying with environmental standards.
+However, consistent with the principles of adaptive management and as additional fish health and environmental monitoring data are generated, it is possible that the standing biomass limits allowed within individual lease sites may be modified (up or down) through a new or varied licence condition.
+The purpose of any such adjustment made is to maintain the total zone production potential, while avoiding environmental triggers and complying with environmental standards.